 |Language||Depending on the registrations: Dutch/English spoken|

-On the second day of the course, you have the opportunity to practice a mini-lecture on which you will receive feedback from the trainer and the other participants.
+On the second day of the course, you’ll have the opportunity to practice giving a mini-lecture, on which you'll receive feedback from your peers and instructor.

 |Last modified:||23 February 2021 6.30 p.m.|